 It’s very bizarre to me that anyone would think it’s ever okay to touch someone who you don’t know in such a personal way.
 It’s annoying and makes black people feel weird.
 A compliment would feel much better because I won’t ever appreciate being someone’s test subject for their ignorance or their need to make me feel like a zoo animal.

-Girl, you are preaching to the choir!
-I’ve been through that and it is so frustrating and violating.
-Taking examples like that into account, are there any countries you’ve been to in particular that are “color” friendly?
+Girl, you are preaching.
+I've also had that happeen and it's frustrating and violating.
+Taking examples like that into account, are there any countries you've been to in particular that are “Black traveler” friendly?

 Fortunately, all of the countries that I’ve visited so far have been decently friendly.
 I haven’t had any experiences that would deter me from ever visiting them again.

 I traveled alone to Sperlonga, Italy, and was surprised as to how nice I was treated in such a small town!
 Italy has been one of the most friendly places that I’ve travel, both alone and with a group of other women of color.

-Of course, the United Kingdom, London especially, is a lot like being home in the states and I never experienced any outright racism while living there.
+Of course, being in London is a lot like being home in the states and I never experienced any outright racism while living there.
 It was very comfortable.
 I also can say the same about Portugal—the locals treated us well and were also willing to help with directions or where to get the best pastel de nata.

-Could you describe the type of responses you get about your travels, either on your blog or by your family and friends?
+Could you describe the type of responses you get about your travels, either on your blog or from your family and friends?
 How positive or negative is it?

 Personally, all of the responses to my travels have been positive.

 My friends and family are extremely supportive and can often be found cheering me on from the sidelines.
 None of them travel as much as I do, but it’s part of my mission to show them that they can do it too.
 While they're sometimes worried about where I am going and my safety, they’ve never once discouraged me from traveling.